koskath/arete2/course_content/SC/md_files/Lecture13/lecture_13_slide_35_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Approaches are using different dimensions and variables and focusing on different
+# Approaches are using different dimensions
+and variables and focusing on different
 Authors Dimensions Configurations
 aspects Fisher, 1997 - uncertainty of demand - Physically efficient process